“…poignant, accurate, thought-provoking.”Mark Maxey, Peoples World

-The musical opens as Mother Jones arrives in Heaven to discover that it’s identical to her favorite Irish Pub in Hyattsville, MD.
-In the course of the 70-minute performance, Mother Jones looks back over her life, balancing the scales as she sifts through her storied past, weaving moments of profound insight with hilarious tales of a hellion in her prime.
+The musical opens as Mother Jones arrives in Heaven to discover that it’s almost identical to her favorite Irish Pub just outside of Washington, DC.
+In the course of the 90-minute performance, Mother Jones looks back over her life, balancing the scales as she sifts through her storied past, weaving moments of profound insight with hilarious tales of a hellion in her prime.
 On the one side, her methods and practices, on the other, her reputation and results.
-Director Alice Jankell skillfully sets the pace for the compelling book and ten original songs by author, activist, songwriter Si Kahn.
+Director Jo Johnson skillfully sets the pace for the compelling book and twelve original songs by author, activist, songwriter Si Kahn.

 Si Kahn is a folk, bluegrass and roots music legend, once described as “a rumor in his own time.”
-At almost 75 years old, he is at the peak of his powers as performer, songwriter and recording artist.
-His songs of family, community, love, work and freedom have been recorded and performed by hundreds of artists in North America and Europe.
+At 75 years old, he is at the peak of his powers as performer, songwriter and recording artist.
+His songs have been recorded and performed by hundreds of artists in North America and Europe.

 For 52 years, he’s worked professionally as a civil rights, labor and community organizer.
-He’s currently the lead organizer for Musicians United To Protect Bristol Bay, an international network of over 650 musicians and music lovers using their music and media access to help stop the proposed Pebble Mine in Alaska.
 Si has sometimes described his music as “a hobby that got out of hand,” which indeed it has.

 Si’s body of published work includes 16 CDs of his original songs, including six releases on the Dutch record label Strictly Country Records, plus albums on Rounder, Flying Fish, and the Swiss label Doubletime Music; a CD of original songs for children, Good Times and Bedtimes; a collection of traditional labor and civil rights songs recorded with Pete Seeger and Jane Sapp; and the songs and/or scripts for seven musicals.